1. Select a discrete app icon.

 Ready for Help?

 Sometimes, all it takes to escape an abuser is a strongly worded break-up speech.
-But more often than not, abusers aren’t that willing to release control and things can get dangerous for a survivor.
+But more often than not, abusers aren’t willing to release control.
+Things can get dangerous for a survivor.

-When you’re ready to leave an abuser, reach out to an advocate at a hotline to talk about your options, such as an order of protection, formulate a safety plan and decide how it’s safest to leave.
+When you’re ready to leave an abuser, reach out to an advocate at your local domestic violence agency or Family Justice Center to talk about your options, such as an order of protection, formulate a safety plan and decide how it’s safest to leave.

 You can learn how others have handled abuse in the past by reading survivor stories.